PM Modi to release eighth tranche under PM-Kisan scheme

-- The assistance will be directly credited in the farmer’s account and comes in the backdrop of ongoing farmer protests against the new farm laws
+- This assistance will be directly credited in the farmer’s account and comes in the backdrop of ongoing farmer protests against the new farm laws

 This assistance will be directly credited in the farmer’s account and comes in the backdrop of ongoing farmer protests against the new farm laws.